amihaylo/dynOBD/README.md

 # About
 <img src="img/app_running.gif" width="200">

-> **dynOBD** is an android application that keep track of statistics about any given car trip.
+> **dynOBD** is an android application that keeps track of statistics about any given car trip.
 It uses bluetooth to connect to an [OBDII](https://en.wikipedia.org/wiki/On-board_diagnostics#OBD-II) dongle that is connected seperately to the car's [DLC](https://en.wikipedia.org/wiki/Data_link_connector_(automotive)).
 Instructions on connecting the dongle to the car can be found [here](http://www.ehow.com/how_2214654_connect-obd2-car.html).
 Alternatively if there is no access to an OBDII dongle then the user can generate simulated data which is explained in further detail down below.

 ----------